 Being intentional with your interior design can make your home look and feel bigger.
 Although furniture choice is important, it’s not the only thing to consider.

-For small spaces, focus on high-contrast colors and natural lighting.
+• High-contrast colors: For small spaces, focus on high-contrast colors.
 Bright white can make a small room seem more spacious, while dark or bold colors can provide an illusion of depth—especially in a room with no windows.
 What you don’t want are the in-between colors.
 Medium shades will make your space feel smaller.

-When choosing decor, remember that less is more.
-The room will look bigger with a few high-quality pieces than with lots of little clutter.
+• Decor: When choosing decor, remember that less is more.
+The room will look bigger with a few high-quality pieces than with lots of little items.
 For instance, you might choose one large painting rather than designing a gallery wall.

 Our Conclusion

-Downsizing can be scary for some people, especially those accustomed to living in large homes.
+Downsizing to a smaller home can be scary for some people, especially those accustomed to living in larger homes.
 However, it can also be a financially prudent and liberating decision.
 Many homeowners find that they gain far more than they give up by downsizing.

 Moving into a smaller home requires organization and forethought, but it’s worth it to do the work ahead of time.
 With careful planning and thoughtful design choices, you can declutter and move into a smaller space without sacrificing the things you love most.